Skill Demand Index

 Which roles need Account Management most:

-Other positions drive 67% of demand.
-Marketing and Software Engineering also frequently list Account Management as a requirement.
-Skills commonly paired with Account Management include Communication Skills.
+Other positions drive 73% of demand.
+Sales and Marketing also frequently list Account Management as a requirement.
+Skills commonly paired with Account Management include Communication Skills and Bachelor's Degree.

 Depth Level Distribution